mazenoss/safahat.koplugin/README.md

 e-reader.

 ## Install
-1. get the last version from [releases](https://github.com/mazenoss/safahat.koplugin/releases)
+1. Get the last version from [releases](https://github.com/mazenoss/safahat.koplugin/releases)
+2. Download safahat.koplugin.zip from the assets.
-1. Copy the whole `safahat.koplugin` folder (not just the files inside it) onto your device, into KOReader's `plugins` directory:
+3. Copy the whole `safahat.koplugin` folder (not just the files inside it) onto your device, into KOReader's `plugins` directory:
    - `koreader/plugins/safahat.koplugin/`
-2. Restart KOReader.
+4. Restart KOReader.
-3. Open the magnifier icon menu → **Safahat Library**.
+5. Open the magnifier icon menu → **Safahat Library**.

 ## Use